System resources

 The prerequisites for the server to be able to respond to resource pressure are:

-• Real-time monitoring counters enabled
+• Real-time monitoring counters are enabled.

-• Existing resource usage baselines have been established
+• Existing resource usage baselines are established.

 p4 serverid $name